5 Must-Visit Places To Visit Near Chennai

 Immaculate Conception Cathedral in PuducherryShutterstock

-Puducherry is a beautiful destination that combines French elegance, spirituality, and pristine beaches.
+Puducherry or Pondicherry is a hidden gem that captivates visitors with its charming French architecture, exquisite churches, fabulous backwaters, and pristine beaches.
 It provides a captivating experience with its famous Auroville and Aurobindo Ashram, which attracts seekers from within 200 km of Chennai.
-The exquisite cuisine in the French Riviera echoes in the local delicacies.
+Not only is it a popular tourist hotspot, but it’s also a culinary haven, boasting a fantastic array of eateries.
+With some of India’s finest cafes, Puducherry is also a true paradise for food enthusiasts.
 A visit to the Aurobindo Ashram, which was founded in 1926, provides spiritual enlightenment and an opportunity to discover local treasures.
 Auroville, founded in 1968, is home to the revered Matrimandir and promotes global harmony.
 The bustling 1.2 km beachfront Promenade beside White Town is a must-visit spot to enjoy French delights and aromatic coffee.
+When you’re in Puducherry, don’t miss picking up two unique local crafts that showcase its rich heritage.
+The Villianur terracotta art and the Thirukannur papier-mâché craft are special Geographical Identity tags of the Union Territory, reflecting its vibrant culture.

 Getting There